jacobkap/crimebythenumbers/docs/geocoding.md

 #> 1 -122.4811 37.76337
 ```

-We can use square bracket `[]` notation to assign the value from the "x" column of "temp" to our "lon" column in "officers_shootings" and do the same for the "y" and "lat" columns.
+We can use square bracket `[]` notation to assign the value from the *x* column of *temp* to our *lon* column in *marijuana* and do the same for the *y* and *lat* columns.
 Since we got the address from the first row, we need to put the coordinates in the first row so they are with the right address.

 ```r